-Green Olive is a triangle shawl crochet pattern that is the perfect project for showcasing a skein of hand dyed yarn.
+Have you ever bought a beautiful skein of hand-dyed yarn and you want to use it for something special?
+Green Olive is a crochet triangle shawl pattern that is the perfect project for showcasing a skein of hand dyed yarn.
 With a delicate lace stitch pattern and a classic triangle shape, it will become a firm favourite!

 Best of all, when you are finished crocheting your last stitch, you will only have two ends to weave in.
 Whether you are a beginner or an experienced crocheter, you will love the simplicity and beauty of this beautiful shawl.